saeed-anwar/SRsurvey/README.md

-# Image Super-Resolution Using Very Deep Residual Channel Attention Networks
+# A Deep Journey into Super-resolution: A survey
-This repository is for RCAN introduced in the following paper
+This repository is for super-resolution survey introduced in the following paper

-[Yulun Zhang](http://yulunzhang.com/), [Kunpeng Li](https://kunpengli1994.github.io/), [Kai Li](http://kailigo.github.io/), [Lichen Wang](https://sites.google.com/site/lichenwang123/), [Bineng Zhong](https://scholar.google.de/citations?user=hvRBydsAAAAJ&hl=en), and [Yun Fu](http://www1.ece.neu.edu/~yunfu/), "Image Super-Resolution Using Very Deep Residual Channel Attention Networks", ECCV 2018, [[arXiv]](https://arxiv.org/abs/1807.02758)

-The code is built on [EDSR (PyTorch)](https://github.com/thstkdgus35/EDSR-PyTorch) and tested on Ubuntu 14.04/16.04 environment (Python3.6, PyTorch_0.4.0, CUDA8.0, cuDNN5.1) with Titan X/1080Ti/Xp GPUs.
-RCAN model has also been merged into [EDSR (PyTorch)](https://github.com/thstkdgus35/EDSR-PyTorch).
+[Saeed Anwar](https://saeed-anwar.github.io/), [Salman Khan], [Nick Barnes], "A Deep Journey into Super-resolution: A survey", [[arXiv]](https://arxiv.org/abs/1904.07523)

 ## Contents
 1. [Introduction](#introduction)